 - Progress to Slide Three.

-How might we simulate Luciana travelling through two sets of traffic light?
+How might we simulate Luciana travelling through two sets of traffic lights?

 Students might suggest creating a spinner and spinning twice.
 There are other ways to simulate traffic lights, such as using a standard dice: